getCUJO/QoOID/draft-ietf-ippm-qoo.md

-Real Time Response under load tests {{RRUL}} and Responsiveness tests {{RPM}} make significant strides toward creating a network quality metric that is intended to be closer to application outcomes than bandwidth alone.
-The latter, in particular, is successful at being relatively relatable and understandable to end-users.
+Real Time Response under load tests {{RRUL}} and Responsiveness tests {{RPM}} make significant strides toward creating a network quality metric that is intended to be closer to application outcomes than network capacity alone. {{RPM}}, in particular, is successful at being relatively relatable and understandable to end-users.
 However, as noted in {{RPM}}, "Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem".
-This lack of awareness means that some operators might have little incentive to improve network quality beyond increasing bandwidth.
+This lack of awareness means that some operators might have little incentive to improve network quality beyond increasing network capacity.
 For example, despite the availability of open-source solutions such as FQ_CoDel {{RFC8290}}, which has been available for over a decade, vendors rarely implement them in widely deployed equipment (e.g., Wi-Fi routers still commonly exhibit bufferbloat).
 A universally accepted network quality